UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

     > When accessing the Bianca UPPMAX login website from outside of SUNET,
     > nothing will appear in your browser.

+    You can see it in action [in this video](https://youtu.be/W-PMTyNcbYI?si=9oQP29a7OLo3mVrt&t=160) you can see how this looks like when outside of SUNET.

+    It looks quite dull, as nothing happens until these is a timeout.

 ???- question "Will a local ThinLinc client work too?"

     No.